FAQ

 Option 2: Auto-save

-- If you leave or switch pages, progress is saved automatically
+- If you only leave mid-session or switch to another page, progress is saved automatically

 - You can return and continue without losing work